This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • People with liver disease.

-I don't want to scare you, but almost all of us are overweight and don't know it.
+I don't want to scare you, but almost all of us are overweight and we don't know it.

 Most people fall into the risk range and that means they are overweight.

-Well, now you know why you are eating more than necessary and have cravings for junk food all the time.
+Well now you know why you are eating more than necessary and have cravings for junk food all the time.

 Statistically, people gain 2 pounds a year even if they maintain good eating habits.
 If you don't exercise, how much will you weigh in 10 years?

-Perhaps the answer seems simple and you may not like it: start moving towards a healthy lifestyle, be patient and make progressive changes to ensure that they are sustainable over time.
+Maybe the answer seems simple and you may not like it: start moving towards a healthy lifestyle, be patient and make progressive changes to ensure that they are sustainable over time.

 To combat lack of sleep:

-• Disconnect from all kinds of electronics 2 hours before going to sleep.
+• Disconnect from all types of electronics 2 hours before going to sleep.
 I know, I am asking you something that seems impossible, but it is extremely important to reduce exposure to blue light and stop exciting your neurons.

-To lower stress levels:
+To reduce stress levels:

 • Stop watching the news all day and avoid toxic people.